 Our new LEGO table or workstation was really easy to put together.
-Main item is the large IKEA Linmonn table that gives enough space to work on for 2 children.
-We have 10 x 10 plates but I don’t have any plans to glue them down.
+The main item is the large IKEA Linmonn table that gives enough space to work on for 2 children.
+We have LEGO 10 x 10 baseplates but I don’t have any plans to glue them down.
 IKEA Adde chairs are better fit than their old IKEA Mammut chairs.
 (On the table: Organizing LEGO instruction booklets )

 Second important item was storage.
 I used IKEA Bygel containers.
 I decided to separate them by color again but not store in plastic bags.
 There were only 3 colors at our IKEA store.
 I got 10 containers and painted them with acrylic paint.
 Acrylic paint set is from Michael’s.
 I should have purchased satin finish.
 Since I didn’t, I put a coat of wood varnish we had at home.
 My son printed the labels for color names.

-I got 2 towel hanging rails from Amazon.
-You can get IKEA Bygel rails that go with the containers.
+I got 2 IKEA Bygel towel hanging rails to go with the containers.
 I had assumed the buckets’ hangers would fit into the back of the wooden shelves, so I left IKEA without any rails.
 When I got home and realized the wood is thicker than the buckets’ hangers, I ran to good ol’ Amazon.
 I fixed the rails to the back of the shelves with plastic straps instead of screwing them, just in case I want to sell the shelves in the future.

 As I had mentioned in my previous post, our main issue with LEGO’s or any other building toy was displaying the completed project without hurting ourselves and the project.
 These shelves which contained games before are now used to hold and display their work.
 This is “his” shelves.
 Can you count how many Hero Factory LEGOs we have?

 This is “hers” shelves filled with LEGO Friends.

 Products used in this project: